5 Ways to Protect your Business from Employee Expense Fraud

 5. Prosecute offenders

 And last but not least, it is also crucial that you question your employees about abnormal spend and follow up with any breaches in a timely manner.
-If someone is found to falsify expense claims, make sure that you investigate the breach and take the appropriate actions, so this won’t happen again with other employees following suit.
+If someone is found to falsify expense claims, make sure that you investigate the breach and confront the employee in question about the alleged expense fraud.
+Only when you take the appropriate actions, you can ensure that this won’t happen again with other employees following suit.